crosstheages/public-data/patch-notes-blast.md

 ### Known issues
 - Deck
-  - When selecting a Blast level with inferior level not selected yet, it will fill the lowest level instead.
+  - When selecting a Blast level with an inferior level not selected yet, it will fill the lowest level instead.
+- General
+  - There is some performance issue on some devices with lags and impossibility to play cards.
+We are actively working on a setting to reduce effect quality and allow you to play as well as reduce overheating and battery consumption.
+  - The ios version currently has access to menus that were not intended to be accessible.
+Some of these menus are not ready and may crash the game.
+The only accessible menus should be the Play menu and the Collection menu.

 ## 0.24.13533 Patch